Durham, North Carolina

 A railway depot was established in 1849 on land donated by Bartlett S. Durham, the namesake of the city.
 Following the American Civil War, the community of Durham Station expanded rapidly, in part due to the tobacco industry.
 The town was incorporated by act of the North Carolina General Assembly, in April 1869.
 The establishment of Durham County was ratified by the General Assembly 12 years later, in 1881.
 It became known as the founding place and headquarters of the American Tobacco Company.
 Textile and electric power industries also played an important role.
 While these industries have declined, Durham underwent revitalization and population growth to become an educational, medical, and research center.

 Durham is home to several recognized institutions of higher education, most notably Duke University and North Carolina Central University.
 Durham is also a national leader in health-related activities, which are focused on the Duke University Hospital and many private companies.
 Duke and its Duke University Health System are the largest employers in the city.
-North Carolina Central University is a historically black university that is part of the University of North Carolina system.
+North Carolina Central University is a historically black university that is part of the University of North Carolina System.
 Together, the two universities make Durham one of the vertices of the Research Triangle area; central to this is the Research Triangle Park south of Durham, which encompasses an area of 11 square miles and is devoted to research facilities.

 On the Duke University campus are the neo-Gothic Duke Chapel and the Nasher Museum of Art.
 Other notable sites in the city include the Museum of Life and Science, Durham Performing Arts Center, Carolina Theatre, and Duke Homestead and Tobacco Factory.
 Bennett Place commemorates the location where Joseph E. Johnston surrendered to William T. Sherman in the American Civil War.
 The city is served, along with Raleigh, by Raleigh–Durham International Airport.

 History

 Pre-establishment

-The Eno and the Occoneechi, related to the Sioux and the Shakori, lived and farmed in the area which became Durham.
-They may have established a village named Adshusheer on the site.
-The Great Indian Trading Path has been traced through Durham, and Native Americans helped to mold the area by establishing settlements and commercial transportation routes.
+The Eno and the Occoneechi, related to the Sioux and the Shakori, lived in the area and may have established a village named Adshusheer (or Ajusher) in the area which became Durham.
+The Occaneechi Path, a corridor of trading roads and trails, went through the area.
+Native Americans expanded the region by establishing settlements and commercial transportation routes.

-In 1701, Durham's beauty was chronicled by the English explorer John Lawson, who called the area "the flower of the Carolinas."
-During the mid-1700s, Scots, Irish, and English colonists settled on land granted to George Carteret by King Charles I (for whom the Carolinas are named).
-Early settlers built gristmills, such as West Point, and worked the land.
+In 1701, English explorer John Lawson, documented the area and would later call it "the flower of the Carolinas".
+Lawson claimed that Ajusher was situated 14 mi from Occaneechi Town.
+In the mid-1700s, Scots, Irish, and English colonists settled on land granted to George Carteret by King Charles I, a grant that had by then been inherited by his great-grandson John.
+Early settlers built settlements as well as farms and mills, like West Point Mill.

-Prior to the American Revolution, frontiersmen in what is now Durham were involved in the Regulator movement.
-According to legend, Loyalist militia cut Cornwallis Road through this area in 1771 to quell the rebellion.
-Later, William Johnston, a local shopkeeper and farmer, made Revolutionaries' munitions, served in the Provincial Capital Congress in 1775, and helped underwrite Daniel Boone's westward explorations.
+Frontiersmen in the area, prior to the American Revolutionary War, participated in the Regulator Movement.
+Loyalist militia used Cornwallis Road to cut through the area in 1771 to quell the rebellion.
+William Johnston, a local a farmer and shopkeeper, made munitions for the Continental Army, served in the Provincial Congress in 1775, and financially supported Daniel Boone on his westward explorations.